-Huis Marseille is The Netherlands’ first photography museum.
+Huis Marseille is Amsterdam’s first photography museum.
 Since September 1999, the museum has been offering a rich and varied exhibition program that changes an average of four times a year.
-The exhibitions are shown in two seventeenth-century canal houses in which many original details are intact, such as opulent ceiling paintings, stucco work, marble and a red period room in the style of Louis XIV.
-The museum also has a library, a specialized photo book shop and a tranquil canal garden which are all open to visitors.
+The exhibitions are shown in two seventeenth-century canal houses in which many original details are intact, such as opulent ceiling paintings, stucco work, marble, and a red period room in the style of Louis XIV.
+The museum also has a library, a specialized photo book shop, and a tranquil canal garden which are all open to visitors.

 Huis Marseille, Museum for Photography

 € 4,50: students / senior citizens (65+) / CJP / Rembrandtpas

 Free admission: children ages 17 and under / Museumcard / I Amsterdam City Card / Stadspas / ICOM